Case Study: Dorling Kindersley

 Case Study: Sky Sports

-I was the only designer on a team responsible for creating a tool, called Grabyo Studio, for Sky Sports to perform extra promotion on transfer deadline day, one of the busiest days in the football calendar.
-The tool allowed Sky Sports to "grab" sections of live TV and share them across multiple Twitter and Facebook accounts.
+I was the only designer on a team responsible for designing a service called Grabyo Studio.
+It was used by Sky Sports to perform extra promotion on transfer deadline day, one of the busiest days in the football calendar.
+The app allowed Sky Sports to very easily "grab" sections of live TV and share them across multiple Twitter and Facebook accounts.

-Sky Sports attracted over 500,000 views in just one day with this tool
+Sky Sports attracted over 500,000 views in just one day with Grabyo

-The tool has gone on to be used by other brands, such as Wimbledon, UEFA Champions League, BT Sport, La Liga, the England national football team and more.
+Grabyo has gone on to be used by other brands, such as Wimbledon, UEFA Champions League, BT Sport, La Liga, the England national football team, and more.